haskell-mafia/zodiac/doc/symmetric-protocol.md

 This document is a high-level outline of a protocol for authenticating HTTP requests via a hash-based message authentication code (HMAC).

+# Definitions

+ - `+` shall refer to string concatenation.
+ - "hexadecimal encoding" shall mean the representation of a string of bytes of length `n` as the hexadecimal representation in lowercase ASCII characters of length `2n`.

 # Canonical request form

 The request is first transformed into a canonical form for signing,